george-pov/YTSkedy/docs/api/http/calendar-events.md

   publications before deleting the event.
 - A row that disappears between the existence check and delete write returns `204 No Content` because the requested end state already holds.
+- A thumbnail blob cleanup failure does not change the delete result because the event row has already been deleted.

 Scope and proof-of-concept limitations: